nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 A work around this is to **edit the data files directly**.

-### I added a vaccination but it does not appear in the the vaccination list panel.
+### I added a vaccination but it does not appear in the the vaccination list panel

 The filters applied from your last [`find`](#find---finds-a-vaccination) command are most likely still active.
 Use vaccination's [`list`](#list---lists-all-vaccination) command to clear the filters.